jimrthy/waldo-jimrthy/README.md

 However, there's a simpler approach than hefty number crunching: start by looking at the EXIF.

-Q: How much can I usefully extract from this by looking at real-world photos?
+Q: How much can I usefully extract from that by looking at real-world photos?

 ### Wrinkles